GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 * (GCP) Add ability to explicitly disable NFS Versions in `nfs-kernel-server` and default to disabling NFS versions `4.0`, `4.1`, and `4.2`
 * (GCP) Remove the metadata server read sleep from `proxy-startup.sh`
 * (GCP) Packer build script
+* (GCP) Use fixed ports for NFS services
+* (GCP) Configure mount point timeout when building the image

 ## (GCP) Use LTS versions of Ubuntu